abhijit06021997/argocd/README.md

-# argocd setup steps we should have 1)kubernet cluster 2)for declerative we should have argo cd cli
+# argocd setup steps we should have 1)kubernet cluster
 this is my argocd yaml project

 1) create namespace kubectl create namespace argocd